damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 author_twitter: jakecodes
 author_gitlab: jschatz1
 categories: GitLab
-description: "Our long term plan to make GitLab as fast and performant as possible with Vue and Webpack."
+description: "Our long term plan to make GitLab as fast and performant as possible with Vue and webpack."
 image_title: '/images/blogimages/vue-big-plan-cover.png'
 ---